agneevX/home-assistant/README.md

 - Router live traffic in/out
 - Total router traffic in/out (today)

-Custom implementations that poll data via Netdata, and `vnstat`.
+Custom implementations that fetch data from Netdata and `vnstat`.

-Grafana iframe is used for the live traffic graph.
+An `iframe` from Netdata is used for the live traffic graph.

 ---